-The ONCONFIG environment variable specifies the name of the active file, called the onconfig file, which holds the configuration parameters for the database server.
+The ONCONFIG environment variable specifies the name of the active file that holds configuration parameters for the database server.

 This file is read as input during the initialization procedure.
-After you prepare your onconfig configuration file, set the ONCONFIG environment variable to the name of this file.
+After you prepare the ONCONFIG configuration file, set ONCONFIG to the name of this file.